Glut of Nigerian crude swells as virus cuts demand

 The differential for Forties crude , the largest crude stream underpinning the dated Brent benchmark, has fallen to dated Brent minus 75 cents, the lowest since December 2018 according to Refinitiv data.

-Given the overhang, traders predict Nigeria will cut its official selling prices (OSPs) for April crude, which are expected imminently.
+Given the overhang, traders predict Nigeria will cut its OSPs for April crude, which are expected imminently.

 There is no sign of companies in Nigeria, Angola or the North Sea restraining production because of lower demand - if anything, they are maximising output to try to raise cash, trade sources say.